-• Other breaches of the Code of Conduct
+Other breaches of the code of conduct

-9 Council services - contracting out
+Council services - contracting out

-If there are proposals to contract out (tender) any of the Council's services, strict rules are applied to ensure the highest standards of impartiality and integrity are maintained.
+If there are proposals to contract out, or tender, any of the council's services, strict rules are applied to ensure the highest standards of impartiality and integrity are maintained.
 Specific information may be sent to employees affected by potential tendering of services.
-The organisational structure will make it clear which employees belong to the 'client-side' and which to the 'contractor-side'.
-A contractor may make a legal challenge to the Council if it believes there is anti-competitive behaviour.
+The organisational structure will make it clear which employees belong to the 'client-side' and which to the 'contractor-side.'
+A contractor may make a legal challenge to the council if it believes there is anti- competitive behaviour.